oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 Run an XA transaction When you run the Teller application, it withdraws money from one department and deposits it to another department by creating an XA transaction.
 Within the XA transaction, all actions such as withdraw and deposit either succeed, or they all are rolled back in case of a failure of any one or more actions.

+1. Access the bank application.
+In a browser, type `192.0.2.117/bankapp`, where `192.0.2.117` is the external IP address of the Istio ingress gateway which you have noted down in task 1.

+2. Enter your Keycloak username and password.

-1. Before you start the transaction, run the following commands to check the balance in Department 1 and Department 2 accounts.
+Before you start the transaction, run the following commands to check the balance in Department 1 and Department 2 accounts.

     **Example command to check balance in Department 1**